 Strickeen (Struicín) translates as ‘Little Peak’ and when you view the Gap from Beaufort Strickeen can be seen in the foreground.
 We actually have a lovely view of it from Inverarary Farm.

-It’s an accessible climb for people of all ages and three-year-old recently managed to get to the top.
-The round trip is approximately 5km and can take from just over 1 hour to 2.5 depending on pace.
+It’s an accessible climb for people of all ages and our three-year-old recently managed to get to the top.
+The round trip is approximately 5km and can take 1.5 to 3 hours depending on pace.

 When you start walking through the Gap from Kate Kearney’s you should come across the path to Strickeen on your right after about 500m.
 There’s a parking bay and a rocky outcrop as well as signage and a gate so you shouldn’t miss it.